 Would not increase for individuals in the general public and specified small businesses (e.g., homeowner open burning, homeowner asbestos, homeowner onsite sewage, owner of one underground storage tank, owner of a heating oil tank, drycleaning business.)

 Applying the maximum 50 percent increase to the 382 violations assessed penalties in 2011 and 2012 under the Division 12 matrices, the proposal would increase the average penalty from $4,250 to $6,375.
-Penalties that DEQ assesses outside the Division 12 assessment process (i.e., by expedited enforcement offer, field citation, or mutual agreement and order) are lower than the penalties calculated under Division 12 and, if included, would significantly lower the above averages.
+Penalties that DEQ assesses outside the Division 12 assessment process (i.e., expedited enforcement offers, field citations, some mutual agreement and orders) are lower than penalties calculated under Division 12 and, if included, would significantly lower the above averages.

 There would also be an economic impact to any entity penalized for an intentional, reckless, or flagrant violation that results in or creates the imminent likelihood for an extreme hazard to the public health or that causes extensive damage to the environment.
 Amendment to OAR 340-012-0155(1)(a) would increase such penalties by 100 percent to a maximum of $200,000.
 Few such penalties are assessed and none were assessed in 2011 or 2012.